 These are the best subreddits to post your music:

 Each subreddit will have their own rules on posting, so be sure to follow them.
-Modesty also goes down well on Reddit, anything that says along the lines of “Best music video this year”will be downvoted in to oblivion.
-If you post your music and it doesn’t get any upvotes, try deleting the post and posting it again with a tweaked title 24 hours later, maybe you’ll catch people in a better mood.
+Modesty also goes down well on Reddit – anything that reads along the lines of “Best music video this year” will be downvoted in to oblivion.
+If you post your music and it doesn’t get any upvotes, try deleting the post and posting it again with a tweaked title 24 hours later, maybe you’ll catch people in a better mood, but it’s worth experimenting.

-2. Find people who have shared similar music videos
+2. Find people who share similar music videos

 If you are an indie rock band and are looking to get more views on your music video, you can use lots of different search functions on social media to see people who have shared artists similar to you.